Antivirus Protection Policy

 - Individuals who use non-University-owned or managed antivirus solutions and choose to use other solutions should refer to the documentation provided with the software.

-- Users are responsible for updating the software to the most current version and configuring it to update virus definitions daily automatically.
+- Users are responsible for updating the software to the most current version and configuring it to update virus definitions at least daily automatically.

 |Approval Date||January 8, 2018|